SoftwareAG/c8y-docs/content/get-familiar-with-the-ui/ui-introduction.md

 In the entire documentation you find detailed description on the usage of the respective applications and functionalities via the UI.

-If you are specifically interested in the usage of the standard platform applications, refer to:
+Specifically check out the following sections:

-- [Platform administration > {{< standard-tenant >}} administration](/standard-tenant/) and [Platform administration > {{< enterprise-tenant >}} administration](/enterprise-tenant/) for details an the Administration application.
+- [Platform administration > {{< standard-tenant >}} administration](/standard-tenant/) for details on the Administration application.
-- [Device management > Device management application](/device-management-application/) for details an the Device management application.
+- [Device management > Device management application](/device-management-application/) for details on the Device management application.
 - [Application enablement & solutions > Cockpit](/cockpit/) for details on the Cockpit application.